apache/iceberg/docs/spark-ddl.md

 To use Iceberg in Spark, first configure [Spark catalogs](../spark-configuration).

 Iceberg uses Apache Spark's DataSourceV2 API for data source and catalog implementations.
 Spark DSv2 is an evolving API with different levels of support in Spark versions.
-Spark 2.4 does not support SQL DDL.

-{{< hint info >}}
-Spark 2.4 can't create Iceberg tables with DDL, instead use Spark 3 or the [Iceberg API](..//java-api-quickstart).
-{{< /hint >}}

 ## `CREATE TABLE`